Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

     - Support for checking on edge with tolerance for rectangle has been added.
 - Battery-Monitor Framework
   - Support for resetting battery dump data has been added.
-  - Support for dumping application id with event of battery dump has been added.
+  - Support for dumping application ID with the event of battery dump has been added.
 - Context Framework
   - Motion API has been deprecated.

 #### Fixes

 - Context Framework
-  - Fix for potential security vulnerability has been added.
+  - A potential security vulnerability has been fixed.
 - Location Framework
-  - Precision improvement in getting distance between two locations has been added.
+  - The precision in getting distance between two locations has been improved.

 ### Web framework